python/mypy/docs/source/getting_started.rst

 using the form ``from typing import Iterable`` (as opposed to doing just ``import typing`` or ``import typing as t`` or ``from typing import *``).

-For brevity, we often omit these ``typing`` imports in code examples, but mypy will give an error if you use types such as ``Iterable`` without first importing them.
+For brevity, we often omit these :py:mod:`typing` imports in code examples, but mypy will give an error if you use types such as :py:class:`~typing.Iterable` without first importing them.

 Local type inference